jesskelsall/astarus/campaigns/astorrel-agents/two-truths-and-a-lie.md

 *Human*
 - They used to sleep in the sheep pens as a child.
 - They once attacked another student for implying that they got her family killed for their crimes.
-- They wilfully murdered an [Astornox](../../astarus/civilisations/kingdom-of-astor/organisations/astornox.md) commander and their vanguard.
+- They wilfully murdered an [Astornox Lieutenant](../../astarus/civilisations/kingdom-of-astor/organisations/astornox/ranks/4-lieutenant.md) and their vanguard.

 **[Morgan Caithness](../../astarus/people/morgan-caithness.md)**
 *Human*